-- b.
-The time period provided in section 1382 of the Penal Code for the holding of a criminal trial is extended by no more than 60 days from the last date on which the statutory deadline would otherwise have expired.
-The court may conduct such a trial at an earlier date, upon a finding of good cause shown or through the use of remote technology, when appropriate. - c.
-The 60-day continuance of jury trials as provided in section 5b is to be calculated from the date for which the trial was set or extended, whichever is longer. - 8.
-In accordance with Emergency Rule 10: - a.
+- 9. In accordance with Emergency Rule 10: - a.
 Notwithstanding any other law, including Code of Civil Procedure section 583.310, for all civil actions filed on or before April 6, 2020, the time in which to bring the action to trial is extended by six months for a total time of five years and six months. - b.
 Notwithstanding any other law, including Code of Civil Procedure section 583.320, for all civil actions filed on or before April 6, 2020, if a new trial is granted in the action, the three years provided in section 583.320 in which the action must again be brought to trial is extended by six months for a total time of three years and six months.
-Nothing in this subdivision requires that an action must again be brought to trial before expiration of the time prescribed in (a). - 9.
+Nothing in this subdivision requires that an action must again be brought to trial before expiration of the time prescribed in (a). - 10.
 All other matters are hereby continued by the court.
-The parties shall receive notice stating the specific time and date of the continuance in their cases. - 10.
-The court extends the following deadlines for the period beginning April 3, 2020 through April 30, 2020: - a.
+The parties shall receive notice stating the specific time and date of the continuance in their cases. - 11.
+The court extends the following deadlines for the period beginning April 29, 2020 through May 28, 2020: - a.
 The time provided in section 825 of the Penal Code within which a defendant charged with a felony offense must be taken before a magistrate is extended from 48 hours to not more than 7 days.

 - b.
 The time period provided in section 859b of the Penal Code for the holding of a preliminary examination is extended from 10 court days to not more than 30 court days. - c.
 The time period provided in section 313 of the Welfare and Institutions Code within which a minor taken into custody pending dependency proceedings must be released from custody is extended to not more than 7 days. - d.
 The time period provided in section 315 of the Welfare and Institutions Code within which a minor taken into custody pending dependency proceedings must be given a detention hearing is extended to not more than 7 days. - e.
 The time periods provided in sections 632 and 637 of the Welfare and Institutions Code within which a minor taken into custody pending wardship proceedings and charged with a felony must be given a detention hearing or rehearing is extended to not more than 7 days. - f.
 The time period provided in section 334 of the Welfare and Institutions Code within which a hearing on a juvenile dependency petition must be held is extended by not more than 15 days. - g.
-The time period provided in section 657 of the Welfare and Institutions Code within which a hearing on a wardship petition for a minor charged with a felony offense must be held is extended by not more than 15 days. - 11.
-In accordance with Emergency Rule 8, the court extends the following orders for any emergency protective order, temporary restraining order, or criminal protective order that was requested, issued, or set to expire during the state of emergency related to the COVID-19 pandemic.
-This includes requests and orders issued under Family Code sections 6250 or 6300, Code of Civil Procedure sections 527.6, 527.8, or 527.85, Penal Code sections 136.2, 18125 or 18150, or Welfare and Institutions Code sections 213.5, 304, 362.4, or 15657.03, and including any of the foregoing orders issued in connection with an order for modification of a custody or visitation order issued pursuant to a dissolution, legal separation, nullity, or parentage proceeding under Family Code section 6221:
+The time period provided in section 657 of the Welfare and Institutions charged with a felony offense must be held is extended by not more than 15 days. - 12.In accordance with Amended Emergency Rule 8, the court will apply the protocols set forth in (a)-(d) below for any emergency protective order, temporary restraining order, or criminal protective order that was requested, issued, or set to expire during the state of emergency related to the COVID-19 pandemic.
+This includes requests and orders issued under Family Code sections 6250 or 6300, Code of Civil Procedure sections 527.6, 527.8, or